sdslabs/sdslabs.github.com/_posts/2019/2019-09-20-linux-party-experience.md

 swap is a 'virtual RAM' that is utilised to extend RAM beyond its physical capacity.
 With swap memory, an 8 GB RAM can 'store' much more data than 8 GB, though it would be significantly slower.

-Now for all this blabbering from our experience a general space ratio of 40:60 between / and /home and having swap as double the size of your RAM is the ideal composition.
-Also, root requires a minimum of 20 GB for smooth operation
+From our experience, a general space ratio of 40:60 between / and /home, and setting swap size to double the size of your RAM is a good composition.
+If possible, give root more than 20 GB of space apart from the space for /home for smooth operation.

 ## The actual partitioning

-Now we have three cases
+There are three cases:

 * Only SSD or only HDD
 * SSD + HDD